Remote bidding auction

 You instruct the auctioneer to bid on your behalf up to your maximum pre-set amount.
 Your bid is confidential between you and the auctioneers, and it will not be disclosed to anyone else.
 The auctioneer will bid on your behalf in accordance with the other bids, so you can still get the property for less than your top bid.

-You must pre-register to bid for each auction, by completing our online registration form, no later than 24 hours prior to the Auction.
+You must pre-register to bid for each auction, by completing our online registration form, no later than 24 hours prior to the start of the Auction.
 You can keep up-to-date with the bidding by watching the auction live.

-You can bid on up to 5 properties by phone and you will need to be available on the day of the auction for us to contact you by phone.
-One of our auction team will give you a call when we get to the lot(s) you are interested in and bid as per your instructions.
-You must pre-register to bid for each auction, by completing our online registration form, no later than 24 hours prior to the Auction.
+You can bid on up to 5 properties by phone and you will need to be available on the day of the auction for us to contact.
+One of our auction team will give you a call when we get to the lot(s) you are interested in and bid as per your instructions over the phone.
+You must pre-register to bid for each auction, by completing our online registration form, no later than 24 hours prior to the start of the Auction.

 We also have the option to bid through a secure area on our website.
-You must pre-register to bid for each auction, by completing our online registration form, no later than 24 hours prior to the Auction.
+You must pre-register to bid for each auction, by completing our online registration form, no later than 24 hours prior to the start of the Auction.
 We will process your application and provide you with your log in details to bid.
 You will be able to see the bidding live and place your bid accordingly, click here for a guide to internet bidding.